 HTML5 game engines

-- Isongenic Engine: One of the most promising engines out there today.
-Massively multiplayer networking built in, uses Node.js and MongoDB, and has canvas or DOM–based graphics.
+- Isogenic Engine: One of the most promising game engines out there today.
+It has massively multiplayer networking built in, uses Node.js and MongoDB on the server-side, and can output canvas or DOM–based graphics.

 - melonJS: A fresh and lightweight 2D sprite–based engine with WebGL and Tiled map support.